Importing to Storm Buckets

 Storm can pull from it.

-Ready to bring your data in?
 Create a Storm account

 and request Buckets alpha access.
 Import is rolling out to alpha accounts;